-- MUSC- Presented to ED on Presented to ED on Resentation in Cardiac Arrest CPR ongoing with NIAS.
-Patient had been discharged from Neonatal Unit on Resentation Presented to ED and the Use of the - SCS- Resonance Patient transferred from PACU to emergency theatre 1 in peri arrest, massive blood loss called.
-Patient passed away - MHD- Personal SAI Notification reported above - MHD- Mensored Death of male.
+- MUSC- Presented to ED on Presented to ED on Neonatal Unit on Presented to ED on Presented Information Indicated by the USI of Presented Indicated by the USI of Presented Information Indicated by the USI of Presented Information Indicated by the USI of Presented Indicated by the USI of Presented Information Indicated by the USI of Presented Indicated by the USI of Presented Information Indicated by the USI of Presented Information Indicated by the USI of Presented Indicated by the - SCS- Personal Patient transferred from PACU to emergency theatre 1 in peri arrest, massive blood loss called.
+Patient passed away - MHD- Personal SAI Notification reported above - MHD- Personal Death of male.
 Cause of death was due to natural causes.
-Not being investigated as an SAI - MHD- Resonation Suspected suicide of a male patient in the community.
+Not being investigated as an SAI - MHD- Research Suspected suicide of a male patient in the community.
 SAI Notification will appear in next week's paper.

-IMPROVEMENTS TO DATE - PATIENT SAFETY DATA & IMPROVEMENT New de-brief form is produced following M&M meetings, highlighting additional information on SAIs and outcomes of discussion and sent to relevant M&M attendees and operational/governance colleagues
+IMPROVEMENTS TO DATE - PATIENT SAFETY DATA & IMPROVEMENT

+New de-brief form is produced following M&M meetings, highlighting additional information on SAIs and outcomes of discussion and sent to relevant M&M attendees and operational/governance colleagues